KazanovLab/ProteolysisStructuralPrediction/README.md

 # About
 This method estimates the structural susceptibility of protein regions to proteolysis based on the known three-dimensional structure of a protein.
+The method calculates a numerical score, ranging from 0 to 1, for each peptide bond, representing its structural susceptibility to proteolysis.
+A score of 1 indicates a high structural susceptibility to proteolysis, while a score of 0 indicates a low structural susceptibility to proteolysis.

 # Dependencies
 For the correct work of the method, you need to install the following software: